AlexanderLindsay/PodcastPlayerBot/Readme.md

 To get the bot to play an episode of your favorite podcast, say [Alice isn't Dead](http://www.nightvalepresents.com/aliceisntdead/), use the following commands.
 1. First get the rss feed url from the podcast site, http://aliceisntdead.libsyn.com/rss
-1. Then use the `add feed` command.
+1. Then use the `rss add` command.

-`$pod add feed aliceisntdead http://aliceisntdead.libsyn.com/rss`
+`$pod rss add aliceisntdead http://aliceisntdead.libsyn.com/rss`

 3. Move into a voice channel if you aren't in one already.
 3. Then use the `play episode` command.

-`$pod play episode aliceisntdead 1`
+`$pod rss play episode aliceisntdead 1`

 ![Podcast Description](PodcastDescription.PNG?raw=true)